This tutorial shows how to create a Capital Investment Plan in Excel.

 Add a Profit and Loss Statement to show the impact of your financial model’s calculations on the net income.

 My Capital Investment Plan Template calculates the depreciation in a separate section of the financial model.
-It sums the capital expenditure over the preceding period and divides it by the useful life input.
+In short, it sums the capital expenditure over the preceding period and divides it by the useful life input.

-Learn More: Visit my tutorial on How to Create a Telecom Investment Model in Excel for more examples of Profit and Loss forecast and depreciation calculations.
+Learn More: Visit my tutorial on How to Create a Telecom Investment Model in Excel for more Profit and Loss forecast examples and depreciation calculations.

 Step 6.
 Show Capital Investment in a Cash Flow Statement